gitmetheberk/ScheduleSourceAssistant/README.md

 ## Using the extension
 1. Right click on the extension and click "Options"
 2. Configure the extenion as you'd like and save the configuration
-    * Even if you don't change anything, make sure to save the configuration
 3. Navigate to todays schedule in schedule source
 4. Click on the extension (Schedule Source icon) in your extensions
 5. Click "Run once" to make sure you're receiving notifications from the extension and it's able to interact with Schedule Source (It may take a few seconds, so be patient)